jansppenrade2/Docker-Container-Updater/README.md

 - **Pre- and Post-Scripts Integration**: Integrate your own pre- and post-scripts to perform actions such as backing up configuration files or databases before any update and making adjustments to the container configuration after any update.

 Oh, and just a heads-up — I'm still just a script kiddy and can't be held responsible for any mishaps.
 That's why the default configuration has test mode enabled.
 Safety first!
-After you've run your first test, checked for errors, and reviewed the Docker run commands, you can disable test mode in the configuration (see below).
+After you've run your first test, checked for errors, and reviewed the generated Docker run commands, you can disable test mode in the configuration (see below).

 ## Installation

 1. Download this script to your Docker host
 2. Make it executable
 3. Run it with root
+4. Create a cron job for this script (after testing ;-) )

 ## Configuration